Australian owned and operated. Supporting Australian small businesses for 10 years.

 Strategy #1: Have Flexible Financial Planning

 Think of flexible financial planning as your business’s navigation system.
 With it, you can adjust your course as economic conditions change—including cash rate changes.
+Many businesses create and routinely update their financial plans to stay competitive and adapt to changing market conditions.

 One of the most fundamental ways to plan for financial flexibility is to do regular check-ins on your finances.
-This way, you can easily tweak your budget and goals as needed.
+These check-ins not only help you stay on track but also ensure your financial plans are aligned with your overall business plan.

 For instance, when interest rates dip, try and secure those lower rates for the long haul.
 You can also jump on expansion plans.
 But when rates start rising, focus on paying down debt and trimming unnecessary costs.
+Tweaking your budget and goals as needed helps you stay focused on achieving your business goals.

 Don’t forget to set up a safety net, too.
 A contingency fund is key here, as it will allow you to face higher interest rates without pinching pennies.